vsong15/ReactionTimeBot/README.md

 # ReactionTimeBot
-Faster than a human reaction time.
+Faster than a human's reaction time.